 - Any symptoms that concern you

-During this time, you may be required to lay flat.
-You may be given oxygen through your nose.
-You may or may not be allowed to eat right after the procedure.
-This depends on the results of your first chest x-ray.
+During this time, you may be given oxygen through your nose.
+You won’t be allowed to eat right after the procedure.

-After 2 hours, you will have your second chest x-ray.
-If it is normal, you will be able to go home.
-You must go with your adult care partner.Back to top
+After 2 hours, you’ll have your second chest x-ray.
+If it’s normal, you’ll be able to go home.
+You must go with your responsible care partner who must spend the night with you.

-- You must have a care partner stay with you until the next morning.
-This is for your safety if something should happen at night.
-If you do not have anyone to stay with you, please discuss options with your doctor.
+- You must have your responsible care partner stay with you until the next morning.
+This is for your safety.

 - You may go back to your normal diet when you leave the hospital.

 - You can shower or bathe the day after your biopsy.
 Remove the bandage after your shower.